FergM/architecture/modern-architecture.md

     * Has turned buildings from a craft into an assembly
     * Is related to why *Modernism* rejects ornamentation
     * Explains WWI/WWII as a watershed moment for architecture
+* Unwelcoming for Pedestrians
+    * Not human scaled
+        * Looks better from far away
+        * Monster scaled cylindrical pillars
+        * Ground level consists of air vents
+        * Generally even the best modern buildings struggle to feel warm to pedestrians on the outside
+        * Pedestrians beside the building just see bland surfaces
+        * Contrast with multi-scale traditional ornamentation which is warm and welcoming for pedestrians
+    * Rough Examples
+        * Gurkin/Shard/Walkie Talkie base vs. Bank of England/St. Paul's Cathedral/Finsbury Circus
+        * Finsbury Circus vs. Broadgate Circle (Both good on a sunny day with people around)
+        * Leadenhall Market vs. Bloomberg Arcade (BBG is good but I think Leadenhall is even better)